 - And, in Season 3, Chi, Belle, and James.

-- Driven to Suicide: Charlie Thompson came back to Yaroona with advanced tuberculosis and shot himself rather than suffer through the last stages of the disease.
+- Driven to Suicide: Charlie Thompson came back to Yoorana with advanced tuberculosis and shot himself rather than suffer through the last stages of the disease.

 - First Episode Resurrection: The point which starts the whole series.